Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device/Device.md

 ```c
 {"Display Reserved",  0xEA600000, 0x02400000, AddMem, MEM_RES, SYS_MEM_CAP, Reserv, WRITE_THROUGH_XN},
 ```
-Do that with every Memory Region but if an `#` is infront of an Memory Region do not add it. <br />
+Do that with every Memory Region but if there's an `#` is infront of an Memory Region do not add it. <br />

-After that it should look something like [this](https://github.com/Robotix22/Mu-Qcom/blob/main/Platforms/Xiaomi/limePkg/Library/DeviceMemoryMapLib/DeviceMemoryMapLib.c).
+After that it should look something like [this](https://github.com/Robotix22/Mu-Silicium/blob/main/Platforms/Xiaomi/limePkg/Library/DeviceMemoryMapLib/DeviceMemoryMapLib.c).

+The INF can be copied from any other Device.

 ## Creating Android Boot Image Script (Step 3.5)